wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 * Mention recursive next hops, and that the next hop may be a prefix.
   (Krishnaswamy Ananthamurthy)
 * Hosts are routers too!
 (David Lamparter)
+* Removed the claim that it's mainly a UI issue.